Stretching (body piercing): Gautama Buddha

 Gautama Buddha, an aristocratic and wealthy prince, had long stretched ears.
 He wore heavy gold earrings or precious stones as a status symbol, and the weight stretched his ear lobes dramatically.
 When he finally renounced his wealth and discarded his jewelry, his ear lobes were permanently stretched.
-As a way of remembering Buddha's act of personal self-sacrifice in walking away from his wealth, all succeeding images of Gautama Buddha show his stretched ear lobes without jewellery.
+As a way of remembering Buddha's act of walking away from his wealth (and his wife), most succeeding images of Gautama Buddha show his stretched ear lobes without jewellery.

-Sigiri Sukumali

-The Sigiri frescos in Sri Lanka depicts many women from the 5th century who had gauged earlobes.

 Easter Island heads

-Stretched earlobes can be found on the heads of the giant statues on Easter Island, giving them the title ‘Long Ears.’
+Stretched earlobes can be found on the heads of the giant statues (moai) on Easter Island, giving them the title 'Long Ears.'
 It is said that the original inhabitants of Easter Island carved the heads to depict themselves.
-When another tribe arrived to the Island, they were given the title ‘Short Ears.’
-The ‘Long Ears’ would enslave the ‘Short Ears’ until there were more ‘Short Ears’ to overthrow them.
+When another tribe arrived to the Island, they were given the title 'Short Ears.'
+The 'Long Ears' would enslave the 'Short Ears' until there were more 'Short Ears' to overthrow them.